-This summer we are considering stories from the Old Testament and their abiding relevance today.
-As you study the passage, look beyond your notes to glean more truth from this passage so that you can find a greater harvest of truth!
+This fall we will consider the book of James and its application to us today.
+As you study the passage, look beyond your notes to glean more truth from this passage by using these questions, so that you know God better!

 This week we continue our Red Letters sermon series from Matthew 5-7.
 This is Jesus’ longest recorded sermon in the New Testament.
 We encourage you to read Matthew 5-7 through at least once each week during our series.
 Ask God to show you ways you can reflect His heart for the world during this new season.
 In your time with the Lord and with your Growth Group, ask and answer these questions to help guide you in responding to Jesus’ message from Matthew 5-7.